Design SystemsCarrier

 How we stopped reinventing and started sharing

 While Air was maturing in design and code, it lacked a third critical pillar: documentation that could support users at multiple levels of technical depth.
 Without a centralized source of truth, designers relied on scattered files, engineers lacked consistent implementation guidance, and teams often recreated patterns or interpreted standards differently.
-As adoption grew, it became clear that the system needed more than components and code — it needed shared guidance that could align teams around how the system should be used, extended, and maintained.

 Air guidance and documentation structure